TurkiTheCreator/Tusk/README.md

 Tusk is designed to perform fast reconnaissance and vulnerability assessment through port scanning, service detection, version fingerprinting, CPE generation, and CVE correlation.

+The name Tusk was inspired by Tusk, the Stand of Johnny Joestar from JoJo's Bizarre Adventure: Steel Ball Run.
+The name also felt fitting for the project itself, as tusks are used to dig and uncover things—much like the tool is designed to dig through and gather information.

 ---

 # Features